 If you are strapped for cash or don’t want a bright light on your desk, you could always try opening the blinds or taking a walk when the sun is bright for a similar effect.

-If you are going to take melatonin, the best time is about two hours before you go to sleep, according to the National Sleep Foundation.
-Once you take it, it's a good idea to limit phone use and begin to wind down to let it take effect.
+If you are going to take melatonin, the best time is about two hours before you go to sleep.
+Once you take it, it’s a good idea to limit phone use and begin to wind down to let it take effect.

 In Breus’s book, he recommends a specific optimal schedule for each chronotype.
 Whether you choose to follow his advice or not, being consistent is usually a good thing for your circadian rhythm.
 By setting distinct meal times, breaks, and work hours, you’ll learn more about your body’s natural tendencies and should be able to determine what works best for you individually.